Glove Break In

 How a glove is broken will determine its “catch”, or how the glove closes when catching the ball.
 Ideally, we’d like the catch the ball flush, in a solid, consistent pocket.
 With an improper break in, a glove’s pocket may potentially form in the wrong place or angle, causing it to have an awkward feel when catching the ball.

-Gloves can continue “breaking in” for seasons or years - we make sure they start off on the right track.
+Gloves can continue “breaking in” for seasons or years - we make sure they start off on the right track and get them game-ready.

 Each glove is treated individually, with our break in services tailoring to the ballplayer and their specific needs - starting with how the glove is used